bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-fields.md

-# Get Document Fields List (deprecated) catalog.document.fields
+# Get the list of document fields (deprecated) catalog.document.fields

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}